phenogit/phenogit.github.io/kit-korner-notes.markdown

         Followed by a jump to 3C, that would show a maximum with at least 5-5 in the minors.
         Never raise major without 4-card support.
         Always bypass a 4-card spade suit if balanced.
+        Opener will never rebid 1N with a singleton
         1H
             1S: Always unbalanced (with 5-4-2-2 would rebid 1N)
                 1N: Forcing, asks for clarifications